Maryland State Senators

 Please vote in support of the Forest Conservation Act Amendments.

-Acting from our faith convictions, we join our voices with others in the region who call for responsible public policies to protect the Earth and its inhabitants.
+Acting from our faith convictions, we join our voices with others in the region who call for responsible public policies that promote healthy watersheds.

 2018 Maryland Legislative Update

 This was a disappointing session for many environmental bills.
 Here’s a summary of how things went in the 2018 Maryland Legislative Session.

 None of the bills IPC was tracking passed this legislative session.
 A full review of all environmental legislation this session is provided by the Maryland League of Conservation Voters here.

 SB610/HB766 - Forest Conservation Act Amendments – This bill received huge grassroots support and caught the attention of many legislators, but did not pass.
 After first being amended to be a "Task Force Bill", which would require legislators to study the issue of forest losses in Maryland, House leaders watered down the Task Force Bill so significantly that the Senate did not like it.
 The last version of the Task Force Bill passed the House, but the Senate chose not to pass it.